christopherpoole/CADMesh/README.md

     sudo make install

 Here is a basic example usage.
 The CMakeLists.txt file illustrates how to link against CADMesh.
-The VCGLIB_DIR variable can be hard - coded if you wish.

     # Run example (Linux with g++)
     cd examples/basic